henrikwirth/dev.to/articles/guide-to-gatsby-wordpress-starter-advanced/4-Deployment.md

 ## What's Next :arrow_right:

-In the next part of the series, we will discover how to fetch images from WordPress in a way, that makes it possible to use the powerful [gatsby-image](https://using-gatsby-image.gatsbyjs.org/) plugin.
+In the upcoming part we will introduce a blog page with pagination, which will serve as overview for our blog post previews.

-Coming up soon: **Part 5** - How to handle Images and make use of gatsby-image
+Coming up soon: **Part 5** - Blog Posts with Pagination